-Tesla forming committee to assess proposal to go private
+Tesla forms committee to assess proposal to go private

 Musk tweeted on Aug.
 7 that he had “funding secured” to buy Tesla shares at $420 per share.

-That tweet may have created a sticky situation for Musk as it appears the funding may not be locked up yet.
-According to Musk, the tweet followed a meeting with Saudi Arabia’s Public Investment Fund.
+That tweet may have created a sticky situation for Musk as it appears the funding may not be locked up just yet.
+According to Musk, the tweet followed a meeting with the managing director of Saudi Arabia’s Public Investment Fund.

 Most Read Business Stories